ivzhelev/mentorship-program/homework/homework-4.md

   - https://www.w3schools.com/js/js_input_examples.asp
   - https://www.w3schools.com/js/tryit.asp?filename=tryjs_validation_number

-2. Create a page or a post in your Wordpress site looking the same way as the latest version of your "my-first.html".
-And send me the link prior to our next meeting on Friday.

-3. Style your page with CSS: set a color scheme, center headings, add borders to sections, and make links change color on hover.
+2. Style your page with CSS: set a color scheme, center headings, add borders to sections, and make links change color on hover.
 Optional: Create a separate CSS file and link it to their HTML.
 Upload your latest version of "my-first.html" file to your github account and send the link prior to our next meeting on Friday.

     **Resources:**